William Blandowski: Exploration

 Blandowski was one of a number of influential German-speaking residents such as Ludwig Becker, Hermann Beckler, Amalie Dietrich, Wilhelm Haacke, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Carl Mücke (a.k.a.
 Muecke), Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
 Ruemker), Moritz Richard Schomburgk, Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, Georg von Neumayer, and Carl Wilhelmi who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).

 He arrived in Adelaide on 14 September 1849.
 There are reports his passage was paid by a patron, Karl Bernhardt Maximilian Wiebel (Wibel) (1808 – 1888) a founding member of the Zoological Museum in Hamburg.
 He began exploring the area around Adelaide, and his sketches from this period include geological scenes, fossils, animals, the Aboriginal people and their artefacts.
 Some are crudely executed on the spot, while others have been refined for further circulation.
 He sent back specimens and sketches to Hamburg.

 Blandowski was ambitious, and made unsuccessful applications to the government, and influential colonists, to fund his explorations and surveys.
 He left South Australia for the goldfields of Victoria in 1851.
 He made a fortune on the goldfields, and he invented a double-action force pump to prevent mines being flooded.
 This success increased his profile and gained him the longed-for entrée into the upper echelons of society.

 He was the first scientist appointed by Governor La Trobe to the new Victorian Museum on 1 April 1854, and had responsibility for early purchases of objects, specimens and books for the museum.
 He later became a member of the Philosophical Institute of Victoria, a forerunner of the Royal Society of Victoria.
 He was also a founder of the Geological Society of Victoria in 1852.
-In 1856, the Philosophical Institute, with £2000 in government backing, initiated a scientific expedition (the Blandowski Expedition) to the Murray River, led by Blandowski, with Gerard Kreftt as second in command.
+In 1856, the Philosophical Institute, with £2000 in government backing, initiated a scientific expedition (the Blandowski Expedition) to the Murray River, led by Blandowski, with Gerard Krefft as second in command.
 The expedition travelled from Melbourne to Mildura Station between 6 December 1856 and 8 April 1857.
 A camp was located at Mondellimin (near modern Merbein) on the southern side of the Murray and, except for some side journeys made by Blandowski, the expedition stayed there for eight months.
 The Nyeri Nyeri people camped with the expedition and supplied most of the natural history specimens.
 Blandowski left the expedition early, returning to Melbourne via riverboat and steamer at the beginning of August.
 Krefft returned to Melbourne at the end of November 1857.